-2. My film/video will be shipped (at filmmaker's expense) in one of the exhibition formats speciﬁed above by March 1, 2014 at the latest.
+2. My film/video will be shipped (at filmmaker's expense) in one of the exhibition formats speciﬁed on the AAFF listing by February 12, 2016 at the latest.

 3. My film/video may be utilized for promotional purposes of the festival, limited to private screenings and preview-only copies for press and supporters, unless otherwise arranged with the AAFF.